 Only through our connectedness to others can we really know and enhance the self.
 And only through working on the self can we begin to enhance our connectedness to others. - Harriet Goldhor Lerner

-Horses have been the driving force in my life since my first encounter with them.
+Horses have been a driving force in my life since my first encounter with them.

 Over the years I rode in multiple disciplines, each with different well accomplished professionals, learning and competing all that I could to forward my equine career.
 At a very young age, my teacher at the time began to notice that I had a specific talent.
 Horses would do things easily for me that they wouldn’t for anyone else.
 She began to let me work with their more difficult horses in order to cultivate that skill, and encouraged my parents to find me a project horse of my own that I could learn from.
 Years later, after moving on from my first horse, a retired Standardbred race horse, I was again in search for a horse that could challenge my natural talents.